Penny VanKampen, County Treasurer

 Tax Payment Information

-You may pay your real estate tax bill by mail.
-A postmark showing the due date is acceptable to avoid late penalty.
+By Mail – A postmark showing the due date is acceptable to avoid late penalty.
 Make checks payable to Whiteside County Collector.
 Send the appropriate tax stub with your payment.
-Mail to Whiteside County Collector, 200 East Knox Street, Morrison IL 61270.
+Mail to Whiteside County Collector, 200 E Knox St., Morrison IL 61270.

-You may pay your real estate tax bill by automatic withdrawal of funds (ACH) from checking or savings.
-You will need to complete and sign an authorization form and attach a voided check.
-The form is available to be downloaded from the website or you may call (1-815-772-5196) to have one sent to you.
+Automatic ACH Withdrawal – Forms available (click here) Please fill out form, sign, and attach a voided check and return to the Treasurer’s office.
 Withdrawals will take place on the 1st and 2nd installment due dates.
 The forms must be received 10 business days before the installment due date.
 The automatic withdrawal will remain in effect until revoked in written notification from the taxpayer.

 Tax Sale Information